 A major opportunity for investment in cancer research is in the area of cancer prevention.

 Nowhere is there greater potential to reduce the burden of cancer than by reducing its incidence.

 This has the added advantage of sparing people and families from the psychological and emotional trauma of a cancer diagnosis, the often devastating physical consequences of cancer therapies, and the financial burdens associated with cancer treatment.
 Identification of causes of cancer, including environmental chemicals, microbial agents, and genetic susceptibilities, is essential for reducing cancer incidence.
 In addition, intervening in the process at early stages of cancer development, before genetic instability becomes widespread, holds promise of successfully eliminating cells destined to become cancer cells.
 Basic research on the identification and control of premalignant cells, the role of the tumor cell microenvironment in tumor development, environmental drivers, and predictive markers of cancer progression from normal to neoplastic may provide new avenues for intervening early in the process of cancer development.
-Early detection of cancer.
+Early detection of cancer using biomarkers and early screening methods also can reduce morbidity and mortality from cancer.
 Although CPRIT is required to spend 10% of its budget on cancer prevention, CPRIT's Cancer Prevention Program focuses exclusively on the delivery of evidence-based interventions to underserved populations and does not fund prevention research.